maudpelissier/mp-academic/content/event/AFLiCo2024/index.md

 location: Lyon France

 summary: "We will present the results of a study the autonomous reaction to swear words in L1 French and L2 English, as measured by electrodermal activity."
-abstract: "The "foreign language effect" (FLE) is a psycholinguistic phenomenon observed in bilingual individuals, acting as an emotional &quot;filter&quot; that differentiates their native language (L1) from a subsequently acquired foreign language (Pavelenko, 2005, 2008; Shanahan, 2008).
+abstract: "The 'foreign language effect' (FLE) is a psycholinguistic phenomenon observed in bilingual individuals, acting as an emotional &quot;filter&quot; that differentiates their native language (L1) from a subsequently acquired foreign language (Pavelenko, 2005, 2008; Shanahan, 2008).
 This disparity influences the emotional depth of language use, with L1 being more intuitive, emotionally loaded, and context dependent (Grosjean & Li, 2013; Pavlenko, 2005).